 Fortunately I have been true to the name as I had to think about this introduction and can now relax and write variations of balderdash, baloney and gobbledygook!

-This past Saturday I went on a solitary hike (the second one in a week) 🙂 .
+This past Saturday I went on a solitary hike 🙂 .
 The weather wasn’t perfect and I could not see the destination due to mist.
 I remarked to a friend via a text message that even if you cannot see your goal you needn’t be aimless.
 Having hiked this path before the weather didn’t deter me.
 Due to the inclement weather it made the mountain bigger by decreasing the amount of hikers.
 On Saturday this suited me just fine.

 Walking solitary in nature is almost like a pilgrimage.
 You spent time with your own thoughts.
-What bugs you or what invigorates you.
-The things which bugged me was soon forgotten.
+What bothers you or what invigorates you.
+The things which bothered me was soon forgotten.

 “Be still and know that I am God.”
 (Psalm 46:10)